lilliana1/noteTaker/README.md

 # Note Taker

 ## Introduction
 This application is for users that easily forget something important but at the same time like to keep track of things.
 You will be able to write, save & delete notes.
-CRUD API Note-Taking app is using Node.js & Express.js

-Deployed app via heroku:
+Deployed app via heroku: https://murmuring-brook-32507.herokuapp.com/

 (works on localhost:3000 if you follow instructions below)

 ## User Story